FlorVegaCastillo/florvegacastillo.github.io/content/project/flourishing-in-your-mission/index.md

   - MPA

-summary: Flourishing in Your Mission - Program Proposal and Implementation Plan
+summary: Program Proposal and Implementation Plan “First-year International Graduate Student Support”
 abstract: 'This program implementation plan was our final project for PSCI591 - Program Planning and Development.
 This detailed the findings and recommendations from an analysis of a community issue and a corresponding proposed programmatic solution to address the concerns.
 I proposed a new program to support international graduate students both once accepted to their programs and during their first year.'

 # Talk start and end times.